Supply chain planning: What is it and how it's used?

 Demand forecasting and demand management

-Inventory planning and optimization allows businesses to meet service level targets without carrying or paying for more inventory than they actually need.
-To simplify a complex distribution network and be prepared to respond to demand variability, organizations must first learn how to master these inventory challenges.
+Inventory planning and optimisation allows businesses to meet service level targets without carrying or paying for more inventory than they actually need.
+To simplify a complex distribution network and be prepared to respond to demand variability, organisations must first learn how to master these inventory challenges.

 Response and supply planning

 The best practices of response and supply planning help organisations meet their operational challenges through intelligence supplied by AI and machine learning.
 This creates a business supply chain that is more resilient, efficient, and adaptable.